Mallinath-cs/Portfolio/Beginner_readme.md

 ## *Projects section*

-- Before starting the code is designed in such a way that anything more than 3 projects added it will look like the project is out of bounds on the y-axis so be careful and 3 projects.
+- Before starting the code is designed in such a way that anything more than 3 projects added it will look like the project card is out of bounds on the y-axis so be careful and use only 3 projects.

-- add your project's demo image within the public folder and replace the "placeholder16 , placeholder17, placeholder18" with this: ./your_file_name.filetype
+- add your project's demo image within the public folder and replace the "placeholder16 , placeholder17, placeholder18" with this: `./your_file_name.filetype`

 - add your project's name within the following placeholder's in the order you have added images "placeholder19 , placeholder20 , placeholder21" with your project name